Leadership Team

 Dr. Roanne Preston, Chief Medical Officer

-Portrait of Dr. Roanne PrestonDr.
-Preston completed her medical training in Ottawa and Toronto, with specialized fellowship training in obstetric anesthesia at Women’s College Hospital.
-After practicing in Ottawa for a decade, Dr. Preston moved to Vancouver in 2004 to lead the Anesthesia Department at BC Women’s Hospital.
-Currently, she serves as a staff anesthesiologist at BC Women’s Hospital and a tenured Professor at the University of British Columbia’s Faculty of Medicine.
+After working in Ottawa for 10 years, Dr. Preston moved to Vancouver in 2004 to lead the Anesthesia Department at BC Women’s Hospital.
+Today, she works as a staff anesthesiologist at BC Women’s Hospital and is a tenured professor at the University of British Columbia’s Faculty of Medicine.

 Ruth Appanah, Executive Director of Inter-Campus Operations

-Ruth Appanah is the executive director of Inter-Campus Operations for BC Children's Hospital and BC Women's Hospital + Health Centre.
+Ruth Appanah is the executive director of inter-campus operations for BC Children's Hospital and BC Women's Hospital + Health Centre.